quokkawiki/coursework-python/README.md

 ## Goal

 I'm gonna be for real, I'm not 100% sure I understood the goal of this coursework but I hope I'm getting it right.
-I think I should replicate the results seen in `inventory_full_analysis_20250530.xlsx` which you sent us before.
+I think I should replicate the results seen in the inventory analysis notebook which you sent us before.

 ## Project Structure